E.U. Standardizes USB-C Smartphone Charging for 2024, Laptops by 2026 ⇥ europarl.europa.eu

 By the end of 2024, all mobile phones, tablets and cameras sold in the EU will have to be equipped with a USB Type-C charging port.
 From spring 2026, the obligation will extend to laptops.
 The new law, adopted by plenary on Tuesday with 602 votes in favour, 13 against and 8 abstentions, is part of a broader EU effort to reduce e-waste and to empower consumers to make more sustainable choices.

 I covered this plan earlier this year.
 I appreciate the spirit of standardizing around a single charging format.
 What I still find bizarre is that it specifically mandates USB-C for wired charging — a data cable type which also provides power.
 It means any improvements to the data transfer part of the equation must either be compatible with a USB-C plug or the device must have additional connectors.
-This is also true in reverse.

 Apple’s laptops already solve for this by permitting charging with USB-C in addition to the superior MagSafe port.
 Recent improvements in wired data transfer are also generally compatible with USB-C-type connectors.
 At the moment, these worries seem mostly theoretical, but I understand concerns when something like this is codified into law.